phillip-keldenich/sammy/README.md

 We provide a simplified procedure for running **Sammy** using Docker.
 To proceed, ensure that **Docker** is installed on your system and that you have a Docker-compatible Gurobi license file.

-If your problem instances are in FeatureIDE’s XML format or the DIMACS format, convert them to the `.scm.json` format using the script
-`scripts/instance_to_generic_json.py`.
-Place all `.scm.json` files in a directory named `instances/` located in the same directory as this `README.md`.

-Also place your Gurobi license file as `gurobi.lic` in the same directory as this `README.md`.

 <details>
 <summary>Gurobi Academic License</summary>